sylphiae/homepage_redesign/_drafts/2014-07-08-C2A-Recruit-Opposite.md

 As stupid as this article was - and it was a doozy - the problem is that there are some who will read it, never having heard of the Mayday PAC, Lessig, or anything else and come to the conclusion that we're all *evil, evil people* trying to do *evil things.* Possibly involving goats and chanting.

+This is a serious problem.
+Because the truth is that in order to win, this *should not be,* *can not be,* a partisan issue.
+Even if the smear itself is ridiculous it shows that the best way for opponents of reform to win is simply to divide us.
+To make it seem like this is something that "only the left" wants.
+If this becomes a left vs. right issue, then we have to fight people who should be our allies in this fight... and it will become yet another quagmire in American politics.

-And having gone over the numbers, there is a really real fear that we do seem to be over-represented by Democrats than by Republicans.
+And having gone over the numbers, there is a real fear that we do seem to be over-represented by Democrats than by Republicans.
 I think that's just a matter of demographics - we're primarily an Internet-based organization, and that skews younger - but if this is truly going to be a cross-partisan movement, it can't just be us up here at the top who "acts conspicuously non-partisan" by *diabolically* inviting conservatives to join in the organization.

 We need to do this from the grassroots as well.
+It's not enough for us at the top to *say* we're non-partisan.
+I want you - all of you out there - to *make* this a non-partisan movement.
+Starting at the grassroots.
+With you.

-And that's what I want you to do.
-If you want to get involved, what you can do right now is convince someone who holds the *opposite* political view that you do that campaign finance reform is the First Issue.
+The biggest thing you can do *right now* to help advance campaign finance reofm is to convince someone who holds the *opposite* political view that you do that campaign finance reform is the First Issue.
 Democrats, go to Republicans.
 Republicans, go to Democrats.
 Libertarians, go to...
 I don't know, what's at the other corner of that weird diamond shaped diagram you pass around?

 ![xkcd](http://imgs.xkcd.com/comics/nolan_chart.png)

 Go to them.
 Get them to see how this blocks them as much as they block you.

-And if you want, tell the story in the Mayday PAC Subreddit at "[maydaypac.reddit.com](http://reddit.com/maydaypac)" - and learn from each other's victories and failures.
+And if you want, tell your story of how it all turned out in the Mayday PAC Subreddit at "[maydaypac.reddit.com](http://reddit.com/maydaypac)" - and learn from each other's victories and failures.